Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-We haven’t talked about hooks yet - this is advanced but we can touch on it here when we talk about mutability js allows us to mutate but we shouldnt
+We haven’t talked about hooks yet - this is slightly more advanced but we can touch on it here
 --->

 # Why not mutate state?